 Claimants are included in this measure if they are of working age in in receipt of one of the following benefits: Universal Credit, Jobseeker’s Allowance (JSA), Employment and Support Allowance (ESA), Incapacity Benefit (IB), Severe Disablement Allowance (SDA), Income Support (IS) where Carer’s Allowance (CA) not also in payment, Pension Credit (PC) where Carer’s Allowance (CA) not also in payment.

 The new combined benefits indicator differs from the measure it replaces in two key ways

-This includes measures which capture worklessness, poor health, low income and caring responsibilities and as such provides a broader conception of deprivation or need than can be determined from using any individual benefit.
+This includes measures that capture worklessness, poor health, low income and caring responsibilities and as such provides a broader conception of deprivation or need that can be determined from using any individual benefit.

 Each category is mutually exclusive and therefore can be summed without double counting.